How to Fight Airline and Travel Agency Chargebacks

 4. The Benefits of Professional Chargeback Management

 Airlines and travel agencies are in an unfortunate situation when it comes to chargebacks.
-They're frequent targets of true fraud, which means they face a lot of legitimate chargebacks from fraud attempts that sneak through the filters.
+They're frequent targets of payment fraud, which means they face a lot of legitimate chargebacks from fraud attempts that sneak through any filters they have in place.
 They're also frequent targets of friendly fraud from dissatisfied customers that are frustrated with their inability to get a refund when they miss their flight or need to cancel.

 This double-whammy makes chargeback management especially important.
-If merchants in the travel industry don't take effective steps to fight and prevent chargebacks, they stand to lose a significant percentage of their revenue.
-Let's take a look at some of the root causes behind travel chargebacks and what merchants can do to fight back and protect their bottom line.
+If merchants in the travel industry don't take effective steps to fight and prevent chargebacks, they can lose a significant amount of revenue.

-While airlines may be able to bear some of these costs, it’s much harder for smaller, independent travel agencies who operate on slender margins to survive under high fraud or chargeback rates.
+Both airlines and online travel agencies operate on thin margins, making high fraud and chargeback rates even more impactful.
 For these merchants, it is extremely important to make use of appropriate fraud prevention methods and fight back against illegitimate chargebacks.

 What Kind of Fraud Targets the Air Travel Industry?